Drama & Theatre Studies A Level

 • Work towards the final written exam in your second year

-Component 1: Group devised performance supported by a written portfolio documenting the development of the piece (80 marks total, 20 for performance, 60 for portfolio = 40% of the qualification).
+A group devised performance supported by a written portfolio documenting the development of the piece (40% of the qualification).

 Enrichment and Work Experience

 Upon entry to a Performing Arts course you will be accepted into the Performing Arts Academy.
-The academy is an opportunity for our Drama and Theatre students to participate in professional workshops with industry professionals exclusive at The Octagon Theatre.
+The academy is an opportunity for our Drama and Theatre students to participate in professional workshops with industry professionals at The Octagon Theatre, universities, drama schools and local casting agencies.
 You will learn about different career opportunities in the Performing Arts industry and widen your experience and understanding of the professional world of Performing Arts.
-The Octagon Theatre and Bolton University provide you with exclusive workshops and sessions.
-You will have the opportunity to perform at various events throughout the year as well as public performances both at our home theatre and larger venues such as the Z Arts theatre in Manchester.
+You will have the opportunity to perform at various events throughout the year as well as public performances both at our home theatre and larger venues such as The Lowry Theatre in Salford.

 Future Career Opportunities

 The options are endless!
-Again all down to those transferable skills.
+You will learn many transferable skills in Theatre Studies which can help you in any career.
 Want to be a lawyer?
 Then you need to learn how to act.
 You could also become a teacher, theatre and screen actor, scriptwriter, director, producer, drama therapist, stage manager, set designer or a theatre journalist.
-Our drama students have progressed to higher education in: Acting, Musical Theatre, Presenting, Drama-therapy and Teaching.
+Our drama students have progressed to higher education in: Acting, Musical Theatre, Presenting, TV and screen, Drama-therapy and teaching.

 Our teachers have professional experience in the Performing Arts industry and have developed the Performing Arts Academy.
 The Academy offers students the opportunity to take LAMDA exams, gain work experience and participate in professional workshops at The Octagon Theatre to develop those wider performance skills.
 We have free workshops and performances all year round delivered by guests from universities such as UCLAN, Liverpool Hope University, Arden School of Theatre, Sterling Academy, The Octagon Theatre, Bolton University and professional scriptwriters and actors.
 We have excellent facilities including a theatre, recording studios and a dance studio.
 Drama and Theatre to us is more than just a subject, it’s our passion.
 If you share this passion then we invite you to join us and be with like-minded people who are all striving to reach the same goal.